Cleaning Products to Use Cautiously or Avoid

 According to a study made by the NYC Poison Control Center, 85% of labels on cleaning products are inadequate, because they do not list the long-term health and environmental effects of the usage of certain substances.

 It is necessary for homeowners to know what kinds of substances they are absorbing as well as releasing into the environment, and how to best avoid them.

 Among the five worst cleaning products to have in the home are:

-• Disinfectants and antibacterial cleaning products: Many of these products are useless, and some of them are even counterproductive for maintaining a sterile environment.
-Furthermore, some of them contribute to bacteria developing antibiotic resistance, and thus must be used with caution, sporadically, or avoided completely.
-Simple detergent will be enough to eliminate most bacteria from surfaces.
+Many of these products are useless, and some of them are even counterproductive for maintaining a sterile environment.
+Furthermore, some of them contribute to bacteria developing antibiotic resistance.
+This is why you must use them with caution, sporadically, or avoid them completely.
+Plain simple detergent will be enough to eliminate most bacteria from surfaces.

-• Air fresheners: Some of these products contain solvents that are toxic and can cause a lot of damage to the organism.
-Many also can trigger asthma attacks or worsen them if they are already present, and can cause migraines or bronchitis in people sensitive to these substances.
-The best way to keep a room smelling fresh is to open the windows and let the air flow.
+Some of these products contain solvents that are toxic and can cause a lot of damage to the organism.
+Many also can trigger asthma attacks or worsen them if they are already present.
+They can cause migraines or bronchitis as well in people sensitive to these substances.
+The best way to keep a room smelling fresh is to open the windows and let the airflow.